nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![RandomlyAssignTaskState0](images/RandomlyAssignTaskState0.png)

 Step 2.
-The user executes the command `assign_task_rand 1` to assign the first (and only) `Task` randomly to any team member.
+The user executes the command `assign random 1` to assign the first (and only) `Task` randomly to any team member.
 As none of the team members have been added, all of them are candidates for random assignment.
-One of them will be randomly assigned the task.
+One of them will be randomly assigned the task (see <span style="color:red">red arrow</span>).

 ![RandomlyAssignTaskState1](images/RandomlyAssignTaskState1.png)

 Step 3.
-The user may want to assign a second team member to the task, hence executing `assign_task_rand 1` again.
+The user may want to assign a second team member to the task, hence executing `assign random 1` again.
 The team member who has previously been allocated will not be considered.
-Similar to above, one more team member will be randomly allocated the task.
+Similar to above, one more team member will be randomly allocated the task (see <span style="color:red">red arrow</span>).

 ![RandomlyAssignTaskState2](images/RandomlyAssignTaskState2.png)